Updated for Title II Final Rule | websites, apps, documents

 He regularly teaches accessibility principles as part of his professional development workshops, and developed custom workshops for the National Research Council.

-David’s opinions have been featured in the Financial Post, the Globe And Mail, Marketing, HOW, and Communication Arts magazines, as well as ABC and CBS.
+David’s opinions have been featured in the New York Times, Financial Post, the Globe And Mail, Marketing, HOW, and Communication Arts magazines, as well as ABC and CBS.

 David ranks #1 on speakerwiki.org on this topic for a reason.
 His arc as an internationally-celebrated expert speaker has brought him to over 30 countries.